matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    at it, up the historical messages to the insertion event, then repeat the process
- - `m.room.marker`: State event used to hint to homeservers that there is new history back time that you should go fetch next time someone scrolls back around the specified insertion event.
+ - `m.room.marker`: State event used to hint to homeservers that there is new history back in time that you should go fetch next time someone scrolls back around the specified insertion event.
 Also used  on clients to cache bust the timeline.